 $959,027,992

-Not a lot of viewers across the globe would have expected to catch an actor as talented as Benedict Cumberbatch portraying a greedy dragon in this commercial and critical blockbuster.
+Few viewers expected to see an actor as skilled as Benedict Cumberbatch bring a greedy dragon to life in this critically acclaimed and commercially successful blockbuster.

 ActionAdventureFantasy